-If you’re planning a holiday to Tanzania our travel guide will help you decide where and when to go and what to do whilst you’re there.
+If you’re planning a vacation to Tanzania, our travel guide will help you decide where and when to go, and what to do while you’re there.

-On a Wayfairer tailor made holiday to Tanzania you can discover Tanzania's dramatic beauty and phenomenal wildlife.
+On a tailor-made Wayfairer vacation to Tanzania, you can discover Tanzania's dramatic beauty and phenomenal wildlife.

 Experience the remote wilderness of Selous Game Reserve and Ruaha National Park in the south, track wild chimpanzees in Mahale Mountains National Park in the west, or challenge yourself by climbing to the snow-capped peak of Mount Kilimanjaro.

-You can also head to Tanzania's pristine coast to combine your Tanzania luxury safari holiday or trekking adventure with a few days of relaxation at Ushongo Beach on the northern coastline, the exotic island of Zanzibar or laid-back Mafia Island.
+You can also head to Tanzania's pristine coast to combine your luxury safari vacation or trekking adventure with a few days of relaxation at Ushongo Beach on the northern coastline, the exotic island of Zanzibar, or the laid-back Mafia Island.

-Our tailor made Tanzania itineraries focus on the national parks, game reserves and private wildlife conservancies in the north (northern circuit), south (southern circuit) and the west (western circuit), plus the mainland coastline and the islands of Zanzibar and Mafia Island.
+Our tailor-made Tanzania itineraries focus on the national parks, game reserves, and private wildlife conservancies in the north (Northern Circuit), south (Southern Circuit), and west (Western Circuit), as well as the mainland coastline and the islands of Zanzibar and Mafia Island.

 Northern Circuit: Serengeti National Park > Lake Manyara National Park > Ngorongoro Crater > Tarangire National Park